JeremyFunk/hidefiles/README.md

 ![Simple](https://i.imgur.com/mNNSGvz.gif)

+` Note: since Hide Files V2.1.0 the hide-files.json config is no longer present.
+Local configuration is managed via the VSCode workspace config.`

 The GIF above shows everything required to use the basic functionality of Hide Files.
 You should be good to go!
 The rest of this file is for a more in-depth tutorial.
 I recommend reading it to get the most out of this extension, but it is not required.

 <br><br>

 # A step by step introduction

 Let's say you are working on a project with a few folders and files you never or very rarely need access to.
 The unfiltered project structure might look like this (I'm using a NextJS project as an example):